openshift/openshift-ansible/README_AWS.md

 ```
 Note: You must source this file before running any Ansible commands.

+Alternatively, you could configure credentials in either ~/.boto or ~/.aws/credentials, see the [boto docs](http://docs.pythonboto.org/en/latest/boto_config_tut.html) for the format.

 (Optional) Setup your $HOME/.ssh/config file
 -------------------------------------------
-In case of a cluster creation, or any other case where you don't know the machine hostname in advance, you can use '.ssh/config'
+In case of a cluster creation, or any other case where you don't know the machine hostname in advance, you can use `.ssh/config`
 to setup a private key file to allow ansible to connect to the created hosts.

 To do so, add the the following entry to your $HOME/.ssh/config file and make it point to the private key file which allows you to login on AWS.